-The results provide strong support for Saturn's heap leach development strategy for Apollo Hill, reinforcing the continuity of mineralisation, the robustness of the deposit and, importantly, the potential for further resource growth.
+The results provide strong support for Saturn's heap leach development strategy for Apollo Hill, reinforcing the continuity and robustness of the deposit and, importantly, the potential for further resource growth.

-This announcement includes results from 38 drill-holes and 8,263m of assays (Appendix 1) from drilling completed at Apollo Hill last year.
+This announcement includes results from 41 drill-holes and 8,816m of assays (Appendix 1) from drilling completed at Apollo Hill.
 Drill-hole details are listed in Appendix 2.

-Figure 1 shows reported intersections on a simplified geological cross-section along with planned drill holes and the February 2025 Mineral Resource Block model.
+Drilling continues with four RC rigs operating on site at Apollo Hill to complete a further 20,000m of the current program in April and May.
+Figure 1 shows reported intersections on a simplified geological cross-section along with holes for which assays remain pending and the February 2025 Mineral Resource Block model.
 Reported drill-hole locations and significant results are illustrated in plan view in Figure 2.